Level-set based design of Wang tiles for modelling complex microstructures: Tile design using level-set functions

 \subsubsection{Extension to Wang tiles}

-Compared to generating PUCs, the additional compatibility constraints among individual Wang tiles necessitate several modifications in the original algorithm to generate continuous microstructural morphology of a tile set.
+Compared to generating PUCs, the additional compatibility constraints among individual Wang tiles necessitate several modifications in the original Sonot et al.'s algorithm to generate continuous microstructural morphology of a tile set.
+For the Poisson discs distribution, \citet{lagae_poisson_2006} modified the Dart Throwing algorithm by partitioning tile domains into separate regions pertinent to vertices, edges, faces, and tile interiors, and filling the regions sequentially, starting with the vertex regions.
+Here we present a different approach better suited to packing particles of different sizes and shapes that processes all tiles simultaneously and does not require a priori partitioning of tile domains.

 As $\LSd$ we use a level-set field $\LSs{} = \bigcup_{\tile{}\in\tileset} \LS^\tile{}$ defined on a regular grid for each tile $\tile{}$ in the tile set $\tileset$.
 For each tile in a pre-processing stage, we identify potential neighbouring tiles and store their indices in a grid ($3\times3$ or $3\times3\times3$ in two or three dimensions, respectively), see~\Fref{fig:copy_preventer}, which will be used later in the updating phase.

 For further description, we define a \emph{copy-inducer} as a geometrical entity that is responsible for inducing particle copies to other tiles.
 Hence, a copy-inducer can be either a vertex, edge, face, or formally the tile itself and is related to a code identified in~\Sref{sec:code_analysis}.
-The particular type of the copy-inducer stems from particle's intersections with a tile boundary (if the particle does not intersect the boundary, tile is the copy-inducer, indicating that no copy is necessary; if it intersects one edge, the edge is the copy-inducer; etc.).
+The particular type of the copy-inducer stems from particle's intersections with a tile boundary (if a particle does not intersect a boundary, the tile is the copy-inducer, indicating that no copy is necessary.
+If a particle intersects one edge, the edge is the copy-inducer, and so on).

 \paragraph{Modification 1: Update} The main structure of the modified algorithm follows the original one.
-After sampling a particle location from $\admissibleDomain \subseteq \tileset$, which yields tile $\tile{i}$ and centre $\x_c^\particle \in \tile{i}$ where the new particle will be placed, particle's intersections with the boundary of $\tile{i}$ are determined, and---based on the intersections---a copy-inducer is identified.
-Images of the particle are subsequently copied to the relevant tiles, following the matching codes on the corresponding copy-inducers.
-Level-set field of the whole set is then updated tile-wise as follows.
+After sampling a particle location from $\admissibleDomain \subseteq \tileset$, which yields tile $\tile{i}$ and centre $\x_c^\particle \in \tile{i}$ where the new particle will be placed, the particle's intersections with the boundary of $\tile{i}$ are determined, and---based on the intersections---a copy-inducer is identified.
+Images of the particle are subsequently copied to the relevant tiles following the matching codes on the corresponding copy-inducers.
+A level-set field of the whole set is then updated tile-wise as described below.